-Conduct a workplace assessment to determine which hazards are present and the risk they represent.
-This assessment may involve conducing an inspection of the workplace.
+Conduct a workplace assessment to determine which hazards are present and the risks they represent.
+This assessment may involve conducting an inspection of the workplace.
 When conducting this assessment:

 - Focus on the work being done, the workplace design and layout, and your administrative and work practices.

 - Consider internal factors such as culture, conditions, activities, organizational structure, etc.